rpmlourenco/GamesaveCloud/README.md

 # GamesaveCloud

 Todo:
-- add option in manager to backup/restore playnite
 - implement machine config set up on second pc
 - add instructions how to set up machine config, all pcs must have all machine folders
+- add option in manager to backup/restore playnite
 - fix idgb client secret expire
 - check why not in sync after sync playnite in itx
 - check if path exists before save
-- full async (files and folders together)
 - ask to delete cloud/local on game delete
 - refactor into game class
 - optimize initilizer, avoid connecting to cloud on local files delete